lpress13/coding_seminars/intro_to_coding/3/lecture.md

   * Show `attr_reader`
   * Show `attr_writer`
   * Show `.reduce()` (and talk about the other enumerable methods)

+**This is currently written as two different lessons.
+The first does a deep dive into objects and we start work on the HW in class:**

+* Deep dive: Everything in Ruby is an Object
+  * Math as methods
+  * Monkey patching
+  * Exceptions
+* Start work on Currency Converter

+**The second assumes we've had enough of objects and goes straight into regular expressions:**

 * Problem: Given a block of text, find all phone numbers and e-mail addresses in it
   * Regular expressions (Rubular)
   * Example: Did the user just type in a number?